alexnelsone/centralizedlogging.io/03-Setup-Landing-Zone-Accelerator.md

 infrastructure components to set up as part of best practices.
 There are a few more accounts that we need to provision to help us.
 Here's what we have:

 Management Account: Centralized account for billing and for configuring our landing zone.
-Here is where we will setup any additiona SCPs, create Organizational Units, provision accounts, etc.
+Here is where we will set up any additional SCPs, create Organizational Units, provision accounts, etc.

-Audit Account:  We have this setup so that we can set it as the administrative account for our landing zone for services like Security Hub, GuardDuty, etc.  This way we have a centralized location to look at security events and a place we can send auditors so we don't have to give them access to everything.
+Audit Account:  We have this setup so that we can set it as the administrative account for our landing zone for services like Security Hub, GuardDuty, etc.  This way we have a centralized location to look at security events and a place we can send auditors, so we don't have to give them access to everything.

 Logging Account: All of our logs will go here.
 So if we set up any log monitoring, we can do so from a centralized location.